Worshipful Company of Dyers

 The Worshipful Company of Dyers is one of the Livery Companies of the City of London.
 The Dyers' Guild existed in the twelfth century; it received a Royal Charter in 1471.
 It originated as a trade association for members of the dyeing industry but is now mainly a charitable institution.
 Each year the company participates in the ceremony of Swan Upping along the River Thames.

 The Dyers' Company ranks thirteenth in the order of precedence of Livery Companies.
 The company's motto is Da Gloriam Deo, Latin for "Give Glory to God".

 Current activities

 The activities of the company are focused on the development of dyeing techniques and the support of various charitable causes.
 The Dyers' are associated with several organisations, including the Society of Dyers and Colourists, the University of Leeds and Heriot Watt University.
 The company also maintains the Dyers Almshouses, a group of 28 almshouses built between 1939 and 1971, in the Northgate area of Crawley, West Sussex.
-In education, the company is associated with several schools including Archbishop Tenison's School, Boutcher School, Norwich School and St Saviour's and St Olave's Church of England School.
+In education, the company is associated with several schools including Boutcher School, Norwich School and St Saviour's and St Olave's Church of England School.